Bruce Buffer: UFC announcing

 In 1996, Buffer announced the preliminary fight on UFC 8, and later hosted all fights at UFC 10.
 In 1997 he appeared as himself on the Season 3 Episode 24 of the Friends sitcom, "The One with the Ultimate Fighting Champion".
-At the stage he convinced UFC owner Robert Myer to hire him as the full-time ring announcer, starting with UFC 13.
+At the stage he convinced UFC owner Bob Meyrowitz to hire him as the full-time ring announcer, starting with UFC 13.

 Buffer uses catch phrases in his UFC announcing, and also has a signature move called the "Buffer 180", in which he motions directly across the Octagon before quickly spinning 180° and pointing to the corner being introduced.
 Buffer performs 45° and 90° turns before most "Buffer 180s", but reserves the "Buffer 180" for main events and co-main events.
 At UFC 100, after months of encouragement from Joe Rogan, Buffer performed a "Buffer 360" during his introduction of Frank Mir vs. Brock Lesnar.
 He also performed the "Buffer Bow" exclusively for Randy Couture and Anderson Silva, bending down as a knight would to a king in the accolade.

 Notable appearances outside UFC

 Buffer has announced many other MMA promotions internationally including K-1 events and also the 2008 Joel Casamayor vs. Michael Katsidis boxing event on HBO.
 He also announces for the biannual ADCC (Abu Dhabi Combat Club) submission wrestling tournament.

 Buffer is a world-rated poker player on the professional circuit.
-He has appeared on ESPN's World Series of Poker Main Event show playing World Champion Chris Moneymaker at the televised table in 2007 and in 2005 made the Final Table of the World Poker Tour in the Season 3 Invitational at the Commerce Casino, where he placed 6th.
+He has appeared on NSUS Group's World Series of Poker Main Event show playing World Champion Chris Moneymaker at the televised table in 2007 and in 2005 made the Final Table of the World Poker Tour in the Season 3 Invitational at the Commerce Casino, where he placed 6th.
 He appeared on an MMA versus poker pro match during the sixth season of the NBC show Poker After Dark along with Strikeforce Fighter Dan Henderson and UFC Fighter Randy Couture.
 Buffer outlasted them as well as pros Erick Lindgren and Patrik Antonius to finish second, losing in heads-up play to Howard Lederer.
 At the World Series of Poker 2010 main event final table he was given the honor of starting the final table with the poker phrase "Shuffle up and deal!"
 As of September 2010, the Luxor Las Vegas has named their poker room after Bruce Buffer.

 In 2007 he appeared on the HBO comedy-drama series Entourage, in the episode entitled "Gotcha!", announcing an exhibition fight for Chuck Liddell's charity.
 On March 20, 2012, he was featured on the Comedy Central show Tosh.0.
+In 2012 Bruce made a cameo appearance as myself in the movie Here Comes the Boom along side Kevin James, Salma Hayek, Henry Winkler, Joe Rogan and many more; Bruce played himself as the UFC ring announcer, introducing the fighters for the nights bout- including Kevin James’ character, Scott Voss and the pro UFC fighter he was fighting that night Ken Dietrich, played by Krzysztof Soszynski.
 Buffer appeared as himself in the 2015 film Hot Tub Time Machine 2.